aakkssqq/MaxAccount/README.md

 # MaxAccount

-MaxAccount is not a fixed accounting software, however it looks like an Accounting ETL supports your customisation of accounting rules to adapt every change of statutory and management requirements.
+MaxAccount is not a fixed accounting software, however it looks like an Accounting ETL supports your customisation of accounting rules to adapt every change of statutory and management requirement.

 It is a .net console project and has some of dependencies: